nnhk23/js-rails-as-api-design-documentation-exercise-b/README.md

 ## Part II - Build a Frontend Feature

 Your partner will send you a markdown file documenting an API.
 Using that documentation, add the following feature to your frontend app.

+- Add a seach bar to search for dogs
+- When the user presses the 'search' button, fetch the dogs that match the input
+- Display the information about the dogs from the API
+- Add radio buttons to choose the ordering